bzhanglab/DeepRescore2/README.md

 | FixedMods  | Fix_MOD  | Fixed modifications used for searching, e.g. '5,Carbamidomethyl,C,57.021464,3'.
 If null, use 'null' |
 | ModsReplace  | RENAME_MOD  | Some modifications need to rename, e.g. '[79.966331],Phospho'.
 If null, use 'null' |

-As a reference, we prepared three parameters for the three test datasets of four search engines used in our manuscript, including label free dataset (PRIDE ID: PXD000138 and PXD023665) and UCEC TMT dataset, respectively.
+As a reference, we prepared 9 parameter files for the three test datasets of four search engines used in our manuscript, including label free dataset (PRIDE ID: PXD000138 and PXD023665) and UCEC TMT dataset, respectively.
 Please check the 'Parameters' folder.

 ## Generate feature matrix as input